BLSQ/geojson-precision/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/geojson-precision.
+Bug reports and pull requests are welcome on GitHub at https://github.com/mestachs/geojson-precision.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [CC0](LICENSE.txt).